egeniq/egeniq-android/README.md

 * Overview of what's in here and what you'd use it for
 * Clean up documentation (especially headers)

+To create a new release, run: `gradlew uploadArchives`

 Have fun!

 The Egeniq Team